 737 Bridgeway, Sausalito, CA 94965 (See Map Below) Phone Orders: 415-332-9471

-Insiders Tip: Avoid Going to the Wrong Spot: Other downtown Sausalito restaurants have been adding the word "Hamburgers" on signs and marquees, hoping to attract people looking for "the famous place called Hamburgers in Sausalito."
+Insiders Tip: Avoid Going to the Wrong Spot: Other downtown Sausalito restaurants (including one owned by the same family that owns Hamburgers!) have the word “Hamburgers” on their signs and marquees.
+Is it merely good signage, or are they hoping to attract people looking for “the famous place called Hamburgers in Sausalito?”
 The correct marquee and storefront are shown above.

 If there isn’t a rotating charcoal fire grill in the front window (shown at left), you’re not at “Hamburgers” in Sausalito!

-Fast Forward SummaryTM: Barely 8 feet wide, this narrow shop makes one of the best under-$10 burgers not just in Sausalito, but north of the Golden Gate Bridge.
-Hand-made fresh organic angus beef burgers with no additives or hormones, cooked to order over a rotating flame grill. $6.60 for a cheesburger, just over $10 with fries and sales tax, and one of the least expensive lunches in town.
+Barely 8 feet wide, this narrow shop makes one of the best under-$10 burgers not just in Sausalito, but north of the Golden Gate Bridge.
+Hand-made fresh organic Angus beef burgers with no additives or hormones, cooked to order over a rotating flame grill.
+Just over $10 for a cheeseburger with fries and sales tax, and one of the least expensive lunches in town.
 The fresh-flame-grilled taste strikes you at first bite.
 Only three little tables inside this narrow lunch-only restaurant on Bridgeway near Anchor St. and the Ferry pier, but several beautiful parks are within two blocks walk in any direction.
 Also serves chicken and kosher hot dogs cooked on the same grill.

 If you’re a local during the summer: Call ahead to order your burger to avoid having to wait so long in line.
 You miss getting to watch flames licking at your personal hamburger, but it’s still a great show.

-Submitted for your consideration: a burger joint barely 10 feet wide on the main street of Sausalito that frequently earns a top-ten spot in our Best Lunch Restaurants List.
-Why would a comprehensive online survey of diners at all Sausalito restaurants -- including those with celebrity chefs -- put a burger hole-in-the-wall so high on this list?
+Submitted for your consideration: a burger joint barely 10 feet wide on the main street of Sausalito that frequently earns a top-ten spot in our Best Cafes, Deli’s and Diners List.
+Why would a comprehensive online survey of diners at all Sausalito restaurants — including those with celebrity chefs — put a burger hole-in-the-wall so high on this list?

 More evidence of a conspiracy: A line forms spontaneously on the sidewalk on Bridgeway near Anchor St., stretching from the doorway of a narrow storefront.
 Are we in the old East Germany watching people queue up to spend their ration tickets?

-Since you've read the Fast Forward Summary you already know the answer to this series of strange events.
+Since you’ve read this far you already know the answer to this series of strange events.
 If a little place uses fresh high quality organic ingredients (like Angus beef), focuses on one specialty (that rotating charcoal fire grill) and one customer (people seeking good, fast, inexpensive-for-Sausalito lunches) they can make a lot of people happy.
 Including us.

 So consider a trip to Hamburgers as an experience.
 You get to watch your burger go round and round over the flames, then sit in the park or next to the Bridgeway Promenade and eat the juicy goodness.
 If that sounds like what you want, Hamburgers is the place.

 Something else that people should know about Hamburgers Restaurant and that rotating grill?
-Think we've gotten lost in the Twilight Zone?
-Ready to expose the true reasons for Hamburgers' cult following, based on a) alien observations, b) Aztec artifacts, or c) a National Enquirer article?
+Think we’ve gotten lost in the Twilight Zone?
+Ready to expose the true reasons for Hamburgers’ cult following, based on a) alien observations, b) Aztec artifacts, or c) a National Enquirer article?
 Disagree with any of our suggestions?
-Please leave a comment below so our readers get the full story.
+Please let us know!